FREQUENTLY ASKED QUESTIONS- Rev. 6/19

 When and where do I get a marriage license?
 MD requires that a marriage license be obtained from the Circuit Court Clerk’s office in the county (or Baltimore City) where the marriage is to take place (NOT where you live!)
 It is recommended that you contact the Circuit Court Clerk’s office where you plan to marry as each jurisdiction has different license fees.
-(Interesting note: a portion of every marriage license fee is allocated towards programs that assist survivors of domestic violence.)
 If it is not convenient for you to visit the Circuit Court Clerk’s office, you may apply using a Non-Resident Affidavit – except in Cecil County.
 Call the Clerk’s Office to have a copy of the affidavit sent to you or check the Clerk’s Web site to see if it is available to download.
 In MD there is a 48 hr waiting period between getting the license and marrying.
 Do NOT wait until the day before your wedding to get your license!
 If you are getting married in DC, your license is issued on the spot and is valid immediately and indefinitely.
 Check with the Circuit Court in your chosen city/state to see the most recent requirements.

 Wedding day: I usually arrive about 45 minutes to an hour early, handle licensing, coordinate with wedding participants and other vendors and perform your ceremony.